 In Aristotle’s Poetics the poetic art (or poieses meaning “to create” in Greek) is a natural activity.
 It is an imitative act (mimesis) and is also a kind of reflection of nature.
-Aristotle’s examination begins with a larger exploration of poetry in itself, and then the book concludes with a dramatic duel between epic poetry and tragedy.
-He spends little time on comedy, which he is rumored to have addressed elsewhere in a now lost work.
+The Poetics begins with a larger exploration of poetry, itself, and the book concludes with a dramatic duel between the two chief forms of poetry: epic (i.e. Homer) and tragedy (i.e. Aeschylus).
+Aristotle spends minimal time discussing comedy, which he is rumored to have addressed elsewhere in a now lost work.

 As with painters, the performance art imitates people who are either of a serious moral stature, or a lower moral stature.
 This is because “all people differentiate states of character by vice and virtue” (1448a).
 While other poets imitate similar or inferior people, Homer imitates people who are better than we are.
 Tragedy can be distinguished from comedy in that the latter imitates inferior people, and the former imitates better people.